dapperfu/vibe_eucher/docs/ai-vs-ai.md

 # AI vs AI Games

-This guide explains how to run AI vs AI euchre games, tournaments, and analysis.
-Perfect for researchers, developers, and anyone interested in watching AI strategies compete.
+This guide explains how to run AI vs AI euchre games, tournaments, and analysis using the new unified AI interface.
+Perfect for researchers, developers, and anyone interested in watching AI strategies compete across three distinct AI levels.

 ## Quick Start